thinlizzy/Caya/HOWTO.md

 ### Timer

-The Timer class is used for creating simple, tick-based Timer objects that can be used in conjunction with a state's `update` function.
+The Timer class is used for creating simple, tick-based timer objects that can be used in conjunction with a state's `update` function.

-To create a Timer:
+To create a Timer object:
 ```JavaScript
 var interval = 60; // specifies the rate at which the timer ticks.
 60 ticks ~ 1 second
 var myTimer = new caya.Timer(interval);